-At the same appointment, you will usually meet with your consultant radiographer.
+During your planning appointment, you will usually meet with your consultant radiographer.
 They will discuss your treatment with you once more and answer any questions that you may still have.
 If you have not already done so, they will also ask you to sign a treatment consent form.